AlbertWhite/site-v2.0/src/data/blogs/designsystem.md

 #### 7. Optional: Typescript

-We can also integrate typescript in Design system just by adding some extra config for webpack, and creating tsconfig.js for configurer typescript.
+We can also integrate typescript in Design system just by adding some extra config for webpack, and creating tsconfig.js for configuring typescript.
 The official documentation is well written, or you can check how it is done in the [demo](https://github.com/AlbertWhite/react-design-system-with-typescript-storybook)

 #### 8. Optional: Styled System